 In Florida, a $200,000.00 sovereign immunity cap has been put in place on cases against municipalities.

 If you or someone you love has been harmed on someone else’s property, the owner may be accountable for the injuries suffered.
 You may be able to recover compensation depending on your reasons for being on the property and the specific circumstances of your injury.
 An experienced premises liability attorney is your best source of reliable advice.
-Don’t hesitate to contact the dangerous premises attorneys at the Dolman Law Group, for your free consultation.
+Don’t hesitate to contact the dangerous premises attorneys at the Sibley Dolman Gipe Accident Injury Lawyers, PA, for your free consultation.
 Call us today at (727) 451-6900.